TKomericki/Rhetos-wiki/Using-the-Domain-Object-Model.md

     using System.IO;
     using System.Linq;
     ```
-8. Run the application with **Ctrl+F5**.
+7. Run the application with **Ctrl+F5**.
 It should print a few tables and end with "Done.".
-9. Troubleshooting:
+8. Troubleshooting:
-   * If you get an error `DirectoryNotFoundException: Could not find a part of the path ...`, check how the reported path relates to the `var rhetosServerPath` line in the Main method (see steps above).
-Correct the rhetosServerPath to match the Rhetos server folder.
+   * If you get an error `FrameworkException: Cannot find application's configuration (rhetos-app.settings.json) in ...`,
+     check how the reported path relates to the `string applicationFolder` line in the Main method
+     (see the steps above).
+Correct the applicationFolder to match the Rhetos application folder.

 Notes: